-Harvey Milk was assassinated along with Mayor George Moscone by gunshot in November of 1978 by Dan White, a disgruntled former member of city council.
+Harvey Milk was assassinated along with Mayor George Moscone in November of 1978 by Dan White, a disgruntled former member of city council.
 White was initially on good terms with Milk, and he even invited Milk to the christening of one of his children.

 But White opposed Milk on almost every issue (including non-discrimination of Gays) after Milk failed to support White on a zoning dispute with the Catholic Church over a facility for juvenile offenders in White’s district (Milk sided with the Church against White).
 Milk had received death threats throughout his political career, and had recorded a message in case of his early demise that included the following statement: “If a bullet should enter my brain, let the bullet destroy every closet door.”